berkayy-atas/marketplace-test-workflow/README.md

 - **Security**

-  - `ACTIVATION_CODE` and `ENCRYPTION_KEY` are never logged—stored only in GitHub Secrets
+  - `ACTIVATION_CODE` and `ENCRYPTION_PASSWORD` are never logged—stored only in GitHub Secrets
-  - Encryption key must be at least 32 characters
+  - Encryption password must be at least 32 characters

 ---